2stable/aso.2stable.com/terms-of-service.md

 ### RevenueCat

-APP_NAME can use different services to validate the receipt for subscription status.
+{{ site.APP_NAME }} can use different services to validate the receipt for subscription status.
 The service we have implemented is RevenueCat.
-APP_NAME uses RevenueCat to fetch products, make purchases, and check subscription status.
+{{ site.APP_NAME }} uses RevenueCat to fetch products, make purchases, and check subscription status.

 <br>